Purposes of Processing

 - When we are required to share your data with third parties on the basis that we are jointly undertaking or being commissioned to fulfil a contract with them; and

-- With other third parties, where you have provided your consent for us to do so.
+- With other third parties, where you have provided your consent for us to do so (unless we rely on a legal basis for sharing data under the GDPR other than consent, as outlined elsewhere in this policy).

 Here are some examples of third parties that Life Cycle UK might share your data with (note: these may change as contracts, funding and partnerships change):